 Check your destination’s travel warning at smartraveller.

 The university requires that a comprehensive plan be in place for OHS requirements of any student travelling overseas on university business.
-An Arts Risk Register (as above) is required to be conducted by the student in conjunction with their supervisor that includes an itinerary and documenting planned tasks taking into consideration emergency planning and focus on hazards that are likely to be encountered during international travel, examples of these may include:
+A Risk Register (via S.A.R.A.H) is required to be conducted by the student in conjunction with their supervisor that includes an itinerary and documenting planned tasks taking into consideration emergency planning and focus on hazards that are likely to be encountered during international travel, examples of these may include:

 - Effects of climate